UIZE/UIZE-JavaScript-Framework/README.md

 To preview some of the many built-in widgets, you can take a look at...

-- [[examples/widget-visual-samplers.html?namespace=Uize.Widgets][Widget Visual Samplers]] - this provides a way to get a quick sample of some of the features of the encapsulated widgets (the ones with their own HTML and CSS)
+- [Widget Visual Samplers](http://www.uize.com/examples/widget-visual-samplers.html?namespace=Uize.Widgets) - this provides a way to get a quick sample of some of the features of the encapsulated widgets (the ones with their own HTML and CSS)
-- [[javascript-feature-tours.html?tour=widget][Widget Tour]] - this will take you on a page-by-page tour of many of the widget example pages included as part of the extensive documentation
+- [Widget Tour](http://www.uize.com/javascript-feature-tours.html?tour=widget) - this will take you on a page-by-page tour of many of the widget example pages included as part of the extensive documentation

 ### Make Your Own

 If no built-in widget meets your exact needs you can easily build your own custom widgets - either from scratch by subclassing the `Uize.Widget.V2` base class, or by subclassing one of the existing built-in widget classes.

-For a detailed discussion of UIZE widgets with guidelines on how to make your own, consult the [[guides/javascript-widgets.html][JavaScript Widgets]] guide.
+For a detailed discussion of UIZE widgets with guidelines on how to make your own, consult the [JavaScript Widgets](http://www.uize.com/guides/javascript-widgets.html) guide.

 Internationalization / Localization
 -----------------------------------

-UIZE provides facilities (in `Uize.Widget`) to ease [[http://en.wikipedia.org/wiki/I18n][i18n]] (internationalization) and [[http://en.wikipedia.org/wiki/I18n][L10n]] (localization) of JavaScript code.
+UIZE provides facilities (in `Uize.Widget`) to ease [i18n](http://en.wikipedia.org/wiki/I18n) (internationalization) and [L10n](http://en.wikipedia.org/wiki/I18n) (localization) of JavaScript code.

 The `localized` state property allows an arbitrary number of localized string templates to be specified in an object hash, and these string templates are then available to the widget and all its child widgets.
 The `localize` instance method allows a string template to be retrieved and will process the string, as necessary, to replace substitution tokens with dynamic data.